LagoVista/docs/Workflows/Mappings/InputToStateMachine.md

 # Input to State Machine

-An Input is a value that will come from a device message.
-You define your Inputs on a Workflow and then can map fields from your messages to the Input.
+An Input is a value that comes from a device message.
+You define your Inputs on a workflow, then you can map fields from your messages to the Input.